DSS and Impala¶

 Second, Impala doesn’t do impersonation and writes its output using the

 impala user.
-Since DSS uses EXTERNAL tables (in the meaning Hive gives to it), the user must be particularly attentive to the handling of file permissions.
+Since DSS uses EXTERNAL tables (in the meaning Hive gives to it), the user must be particularly attentive to the handling of file permissions, depending on the Hive authorization mode and the DSS security mode.